m-delfino/influenzanet-setup-guide/installation/2-dockerhub-setup.md

 ### Docker secrets

 Action files make use of **secrets** to store Dockerhub authentication information.
-They are used by Github actions to login into the Dockerhub repository and push the newly built image.
+They are used by GitHub actions to login into the Dockerhub repository and push the newly built image.

-To configure secrets for a Github repository navigate to the settings of the repository  (ex: https://github.com/Influweb-IT/user-management-service/settings), and click on secrets.
+To configure secrets for a GitHub repository navigate to the settings of the repository  (ex: https://github.com/Influweb-IT/user-management-service/settings), and click on secrets.
 Here you can create new secrets for your repository.

 **Organization secrets** will be visible to each repository in the organization. **Repository secrets** will be visible only to that particular repository.

-The different secrets needed for each of the Github Repositories are listed below:
+The different secrets needed for each of the GitHub Repositories are listed below:

  - **participant-webapp**:
 	 - DOCKER_USER : Username for the account on dockerhub (Organization secret)